-Applicant Name

-Rochester Housing Authority

-Program/Activity Receiving Federal Grant Funding

-Capital Fund Program

-The undersigned certifies, to the best of his or her knowledge and d belief, that:

-(1) No Federal appropriated funds have been paid or will be braid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement.
-(2) If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form-LLL, Disclosure Form to Report Lobbying, in accordance with its instructions.
-(3) The undersigned shall require that the language of this certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all sub recipients shall certify and disclose accordingly.
+Applicant Name Rochester Housing Authority Program/Activity Receiving Federal Grant Funding elief, that: (3) The undersigned shall require that the language of this certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all sub recipients shall certify and disclose accordingly.
 This certification is a material representation of fact upon which reliance was placed when this transaction was made or entered into.
 Submission of this certification is a prerequisite for making or entering into this transaction imposed by Section 1352, Title 31, U.S. Code.
 Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.

-hereby certify that all the information stated herein, as well as any info Parning: HUD will prosecute false claims and statements.
-Conviction 212; 31 U.S.C.
-3729, 3802) formation provided in the accompaniment herewith, is true and accurate. n may result in criminal and/or civil penalties.
+I hereby certify that all the information stated herein, as well as any information stated herein, as well as any information statements.
+Conviction 1012; 31 U.S.C.
+3729, 3802) Name of Authorized Official Shawn D. Burr ormation provided in the accompaniment herewith, is true and accurate. may result in criminal and/or civil penalties.
 (18 U.S.C.
-1001, 1010.

-l

-Isme of Authorized Official Tride

-Shawn D. Burr Executive Director

-Then J. ha 03/16/2023
+1001, 1010, Title Executive Director Date (mm/dd/yyyy) Dus h 63/4/2024

-Previous edition is obsolete form HUD 50071 (01/14) ref.
-Handbooks 7417.1, 7475.13, 7485.1, & 74
+Previous edition is obsolete form HUD 50071 (01/14)